SystemOne Announces GxAlert and Aspect Now Support HCV and Upgraded Connection to OpenLDR

 An estimated 71 million people are infected with chronic HCV, and the disease is responsible for an estimated 399,000 deaths per year and 1.75 million new infections annually, according to the World Health Organization.
 Unlike some other infectious diseases, for example HIV and TB, the number of deaths due to viral hepatitis is increasing.

 “Appropriate medicine can cure over 95% of persons infected with Hepatitis C,” said Chris Macek, CEO, SystemOne.
-“But robust data solutions are needed to inform the best use of clinical, logistical, global health and pharmaceutical resources.
+“But robust data solutions are needed to inform clinical, logistical, global health and pharmaceutical resources about where and how to deploy resources.
 In addition strong data solutions will reduce loss to follow-up, increase treatment adherence and allow health ministries to understand treatment and program efficacy.”

 Link to OpenLDR